 APT is supported on Windows XP, Vista, and Windows 7.
-(We have done a brief aliveness test on Windows 8 and it appears to work, please let us know if you have any issues.)
+(We have done some aliveness testing on Windows 8/8.1 and it appears to work, please let us know if you have any issues.)

 APT requires a minimum of 512 Megabytes of RAM (memory), but we recommend at least 1 Gigabyte of RAM.
 Please see our memory discussion for more information.